 The Yards Collective offers a space for community engagement and the networking of Rochester’s art scene.
 Our goal is to provide a platform for creative individuals to learn real world skills, or as we like to put it all the things they didn't teach you in art school!
 Our primary services and resources revolve around studio spaces that are available on a three month basis and residency programs that are both enriching and inspiring.
-We are also host to First Friday exhibitions, curated showcases, workshops, public critiques, and private rentals in the Aqua Room.
+We are also host to First Friday exhibitions, curated showcases, workshops, public critiques, and private rentals in our Gallery space and Lounge.

 The Yards differs from other art spaces in that our central focus is to foster a supportive community for all creative ventures.
 Studio artists have 24 hour access and the opportunity to discuss, share, and develop their practice with other renters as well as access to the public.
 Members that have successful careers in the arts include Interstellar Lovecraft, Bee Paperhouse, and Color Punch Creative.